 MTC is measuring the Bay Area’s performance on a range of issues to better understand where we are succeeding and where we are falling short.

 We make better decisions about transportation, land use, the environment, the economy and social equity by collecting our region’s vital signs.

 MTC developed Vital Signs – our interactive website that tracks what we’re doing now, what we’ve done in the past, and where we’re headed in the future.

-Regional Measure 3 (RM 3) is a ballot measure on the June 5, 2018 ballot in the nine-county San Francisco Bay Area.
-The measure is a plan to build major roadway and public transit improvements via an increase in bridge tolls on the Bay Area's seven state-owned toll bridges.
+Regional Measure 3 (RM 3), approved by 55 percent of Bay Area voters, was a ballot measure on the June 5, 2018 ballot in the nine-county San Francisco Bay Area.
+The measure will fund major roadway and public transit improvements via an increase in bridge tolls on the Bay Area's seven state-owned toll bridges.